mjaschen/phpgeo/docs/400_Calculations/420_Bearing_and_Destination.md

 get a destination point for a given start point together with a bearing angle and a distance.

 Multiple calculation algorithms are supported.
-Currently phpgeo provides methods for calculations with a _spherical_ earth model and with an _ellipsoidal_ model.
+Currently, phpgeo provides methods for calculations with a _spherical_ earth model and with an _ellipsoidal_ model.
 The spherical calculations are very fast, compared to the ellipsoidal methods.
 The ellipsoidal algorithms are a bit more